sahilpbhatt1/Build-A-Neural-Network-From-Scratch/README.md

 ## Project Overview

 This project demonstrates the implementation of a **feedforward neural network from scratch** using only NumPy, designed to approximate an unknown nonlinear function.
-The work showcases core machine learning competencies including:
+Key technical components include:

 - **Model Architecture Design**: Custom 2-layer neural network with ReLU activation
 - **Hyperparameter Optimization**: Systematic grid search over learning rates and training epochs